Specialism

 The decision will be either allowed or refused.

 If your application is allowed, then all is well!
-You will join successful landlords or homeowners.
+You officially have permission to make a start on your project.

-If your application is refused, and you do not agree with the reasons for refusal, you can submit an appeal.
+If your application is refused, and you do not agree with the reasons for refusal, you can submit an appeal which will then be assessed by the Planning Inspectorate

 What if I receive an enforcement notice?